nuxt/eslint/README.md

 ## Full example

-A full example `.eslintrc` for a project with babel support:
+A full example `.eslintrc.js` for a project with babel support:
 > Dont forget to `npm i -D babel-eslint` or `yarn add -D babel-eslint`

 ```json